COMSOC-Community/comsoc-website/docs/index.md

 Voters reason about the voting process as a whole and the impact they can have on its outcome.
 Social choice theory thus builds on game-theoretic concepts to analyse strategic interaction in collective decision-making
-There is thus an important exchange of ideas between COMSOC and algorithmic game theory (which is to game theory what COMSOC is to social choice).
+There is thus an important exchange of ideas between computational social choice and algorithmic game theory (which is to game theory what COMSOC is to social choice).

 <span class="interdisciplinary-header lettrine">Experimental<br>Assessment</span>
 Social choice problems mostly models real-life processes.